 Roughly the same size as the BMW 3 Series, this Tesla could hit the Australian market as soon as 2019.

 The standard offering boasts a driving range of 355 kilometres and the ability to surge from zero to 97 kilometres in just 5.6 seconds.
-The long-range model claims a solid 500-kilometre range.
+The long-range model claims a reliable 500-kilometre range.

 The Nissan Leaf